rajeshkumar-ctrl/rajeshkumar-ctrl/README.md

 - 🤔 I’m looking for help with Clean and C langugage.
 - 💬 Ask me about about C C++ Python Linux Powershell and Github.
 - 📫 How to reach me: rk0145906@gmail.com , https://www.facebook.com/Afficando9/
-- ⚡ Fun fact: I made matrix calculator in one hour with 4x4 adjoint and Determint.
+- ⚡ Fun fact: I made matrix calculator in one hour with 4x4 adjoint and Determint in c++.
-- NEW But PASSIONATE :)
+- NEWCOMER But PASSIONATE :)